GrowingPaigns/Unity-2D-Platformer-Prototype/Art/README.md

-## All art and animations for our game will be housed here
+## Art and Animations

+Currently, this part of the repository holds beta art for some character, item, and menu ideas